NanoComp/meep/doc/docs/Python_User_Interface.md

 **`load_near2far(filename, near2far)`**
 —
 Load the Fourier-transformed fields into the given `near2far` object (replacing any values currently there) from an HDF5 file of the given name without the ".h5" suffix (the current filename-prefix is prepended automatically).
-You must load from a file that was saved by `save_near2far` in a simulation of *the same dimensions* for both the computational cell and the near2far regions with the same number of processors.
+You must load from a file that was saved by `save_near2far` in a simulation of *the same dimensions* for both the cell and the near2far regions with the same number of processors.

 **`load_minus_near2far(filename, near2far)`**
 —